DanielaDoliveira/DanielaDoliveira/README.md

 ### Hi there! 👋
 My name is Daniela.
-I'm computer scientist and currently I'm studying software engineering graduate studies.
+I'm computer scientist.
 I love develop new softwares and learn other technologies.
 On my github you encounter projects that I am/was develop/developed and 'tutorials' of short projects with detailed readme that I made to share my learnship.
 ## <img width="45" alt="about" src="https://raw.github.com/elizarov/elizarov/master/about.png"> More about me

 <img width="300" src="https://i2.wp.com/allhtaccess.info/wp-content/uploads/2018/03/programming.gif?fit=1281%2C716&ssl=1" />